Log in

 Cold emails tend to have lower response rates than other forms of communication, such as cold calling, but they also require less effort on the salesperson’s side (especially when using sales automation).

-Effective cold emails can be difficult to master because the sales reps sending them typically have no prior relationship with their recipients.
+The best time to send effective cold emails can be difficult to master because the sales reps sending them typically have no prior relationship with their recipients.

 Crafting a cold email outreach campaign that speaks to prospects on a personal level is key.
 These messages have to be tailored, compelling and clear to stand out in crowded inboxes.